 • Web Server Logs: To capture firewall logs and VPC logs for patterns of access and attacks.

 However, manually checking log files can be time-consuming and inefficient, especially in larger environments.
-That’s where log monitoring tools, such as Middleware, can come in handy.
+That’s where log monitoring tools, such as Middleware, can be useful.

-To simplify the process, you can use tools like Middleware to collect log data from multiple sources, including EC2 instances, and provides centralized log analysis.
+To simplify the process, you can use tools like Middleware to collect log data from multiple sources, including EC2 instances, and provide centralized log analysis.

 You can search, filter, and analyze log data, set up alerts and notifications, and quickly troubleshoot issues in your AWS environment.